 The longer you spend in Inaction the easier it is to sit there.
 It’s comfortable to get ideas and think about them long enough that it’s exciting to tell people about – then you lose motivation to make that idea a reality.
 Notice what happens to your motivation when you spend a day not taking action – it’s gone.

 This is a universal problem we face as humans.
+It’s not enough to ask yourself “Why am I being so lazy?!”
 There are a million people online who post articles every day about how you will finally beat procrastination.
 You are promised magic bullets and methods that will completely eliminate procrastination in your life.
 Of course you are procrastinating by reading the article.
-Then you continue to procrastinate afterwords.
+Then you continue to procrastinate afterwards.

 This is how you kill Inaction: